Mondays (4pm - 6pm)

 What We're Up To

-EnTech 281 Parents: Please take a look at the Parent Position Openings and sign up for whichever positions you can.
+EnTech 281 Parents: ALL PARENT POSITIONS MUST BE FILLED IN ORDER FOR US TO GO TO TOURNAMENTS THIS SEASON.
+Please take a look at the Parent Position Openings and sign up for whichever positions you can.
 Thank you!

 "Infiltrating young minds, one robot at a time"